 Flageolet beans are slim elongated beans, pale green or cream in colour (there is usually some of both colour in a bag of beans).
 They are good in a salad because they hold their shape well.
 They’re also fantastic served hot with a roasted leg of lamb imbued with the fragrance of rosemary.
-In the mouth they are smooth and slippery until you bite them, then the fluffy nutty-tasting interior of the beans bursts out.
+In the mouth the cooked beans are smooth and slippery until you bite them, then the fluffy nutty-tasting interior of the beans bursts out.
 Delicious!

 You can use them in place of white navy beans or other slim white beans, or if a recipe calls for flageolet beans and you don’t have them, use white or navy beans instead.